 - Don’t give a stranger your expensive DSLR camera because a) they may not be able to work it so your photo won’t come out and b) an iPhone is way cheaper to replace.

 While on the topic of fancy cameras, during our last trip Will made the comment that he didn’t like that his camera strap literally displayed the type of camera he had for all the world to read.
 It made him uncomfortable and he felt more like a target.
 So this past Christmas we got a leather camera strap from my godmother and used it for the first time on our Benelux trip.
 Ironically enough we had this super sketch guy come up to us and ask us how much the camera cost because “he wanted to buy one.”
 I wouldn’t have bought that story anyways but the ambiguity of his new strap made us feel much better.

-I know it pulls at our heartstrings to see people begging, especially children, but in all honesty I just don’t.
-While sometimes their plight it very real a) you have no idea where that money is going and b) you don’t know who is watching you as you dig for money to see where you keep your wallet.
+I know it pulls at our heartstrings to see people begging, especially children, but in all honesty just don’t give money.
+While sometimes their plight it very real but you have no idea where that money is going and you don’t know who is watching you as you dig for money to see where you keep your wallet.
 I hold the mantra that philanthropy is better than charity and I try to give to organizations that help the poor and homeless or buy someone a meal.
 You don’t have to be heartless, just be smart.

 No matter how smart of a traveler you are, things are bound to happen.
 I personally have never been robbed or lost anything while traveling but here are somethings to keep in mind:

 - Aways keep some money and backup cards at your lodgings in case something does get stolen while out and about.